purefunktion/Droneboy/README.md

 **HOLD A + UP/DOWN** changes note 12 semitones(octave)

 **HOLD B + UP/DOWN** changes note 3 semitones

+**HOLD B and press A**
+Copies the frequency of the current note to the frequency section.
+An easy way to manipulate detuning etc.

 The noise channel freq mode controls the Shift Clock Frequency.
 The note mode has two notes that are "close enough" to authors ears of a D and G#.